-The first four rounds of negotiation of the UK's withdrawal agreement between the UK government and the European Commission have now been completed.
-Representatives of the UK and the Commission are holding negotiation sessions for one week every four weeks, in principle, and the next round is expected to commence on 9 October 2017.
-In June we provided an explanation of the status of the negotiations and the EU's approach: Negotiations of the UK's withdrawal agreement and future relationship agreement with the EU.
-This note provides an update on the state of play and the key current issues.
+The European Council issued its Conclusions following its meeting of 20 October 2017, on the overall position following the first five rounds of negotiation of the UK's withdrawal agreement between the UK government and the European Commission.
+In June we provided an explanation of the EU's approach to the negotiations: Negotiations of the UK's withdrawal agreement and future relationship agreement with the EU.
+This note provides an update on the state of play and the key issues following the Council's Conclusions.

-The EU also intends that the EU citizens' rights would extend to family members who have not yet joined the relevant EU citizen in the UK.
+The EU intends that the EU citizens' rights would extend to family members who have not yet joined the relevant EU citizen in the UK.
 The UK's position, by contrast, is that family members accompanying or joining the EU citizen after the date of withdrawal would be treated in accordance with the post-exit immigration arrangements for EU citizens arriving in the UK after the withdrawal date.
+This continues to be an issue.

 It is in any event an important issue for the current negotiations that, as from Brexit, the Irish-Northern Irish border will represent an EU customs border.
-It is difficult to see how a physical border with customs controls can be avoided, unless the EU is prepared to accept, at least in principle, the UK government's proposals on future customs arrangements, which are the subject of a separate UK position paper on a new customs regime as between the UK and the EU, and which contains some innovative proposals for dealing with customs matters.
-However, as trade and customs are part of the future UK-EU relationship, the EU team appears unwilling to enter this debate yet; once the EU considers that sufficient progress has been made in relation to the withdrawal agreement, this aspect of the withdrawal agreement is likely to be subject to the future relationship concerning customs.
+It is difficult to see how a physical border with customs controls can be avoided, unless the EU is prepared to accept, at least in principle, the UK government's proposals on future customs arrangements, which are the subject of a separate UK position paper on a new customs regime as between the UK and the EU, and which already set out some innovative proposals for dealing with customs matters.
+However, as trade and customs are part of the future UK-EU relationship, the EU team appears to have been unwilling to enter this debate yet.

 Potential concerns have been raised regarding the Irish-Northern Irish border, that EU citizens might be able to migrate to the UK via Ireland after Brexit, by virtue of the CTA, as a result of being able to enter Ireland under their EU rights.
 The CTA is an inter-governmental (UK-Irish) agreement and it operates most effectively in relation to the land border because, in practice, a passport is usually needed at ports and airports (at least on departure) to demonstrate citizenship.
 It is possible that some revisions to the operation of the CTA will be needed with effect from Brexit to ensure that only Irish citizens can take advantage of it to enter the UK.